ToxicEnvelope/TodoApp-BackEnd/README.md

 # TodoApp-BackEnd

-This repository contains a test RESTful API Server on a ToDo Application.
+This repository contains a test RESTful API Server of a ToDo Application + SQLite managed by SQLAlchmey.

 ---
 #### `How To Use?`